pixelstoriez/pixelstoriez/README.md

-Hi!
-I’m Pixelstories, but my real name is William.
-I'm a freelance pixel artist based in the United States.
-I love working with vibrant colours but also dabbling in other mediums like low-poly modelling in Blender or even coding in Java.
+Hello!
+My name is William, I'm a pixel artist based in the United States creating art for various teams on the Minecraft Marketplace for the past 3 years.
+In my free time I'm working on [Pixalette](https://github.com/pixelstoriez/pixalette), a vibrant, pixel art resource pack for Minecraft.

 ---